Skip to main content

 Access Setup

-Tomcat exposes metrics via JMX (Java Management Extensions).
-Enable remote JMX access by adding the following to setenv.sh (or CATALINA_OPTS in your deployment):
+Tomcat exposes metrics over JMX (Java Management Extensions).
+Enable remote JMX access by adding the flags below to setenv.sh (or CATALINA_OPTS in your deployment).

 Enable JMX on Tomcat